itucsdb1823/Petek/docs/source/installation/index.rst

     cd server
     python dbinit.py

-After running second command, program will asks some options.
+After running the second command, program will ask for some options.
 Hit 1 to create tables.
-Of course you can run the seeders to add dummy data.
+Of course, you can also run the seeders to add dummy data.

 You are all set.
 You can run the server by simply::